oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 * How will users authenticate?
 * Is the network channel encrypted?

-Oracle recommends careful consideration before deciding to expose any administrative interfaces externally.
+Again, Oracle recommends careful consideration before deciding to expose any administrative interfaces externally.

 ## Provide Your Own Apache Plugin Configuration
 If you want to start the Apache container with some pre-specified `mod_weblogic` configuration: